-We allocate revenues and cost of sales between the above operating segments.
+We report revenues and cost of sales for the above operating segments.
 The balance of income and expense, including but not limited to research and development expenses, and selling, general and administrative expenses, are reported as Corporate operating expenses.

-Corporate had no revenues for the year ended December 31, 2019 and our Corporate operating expenses for the year ended December 31, 2019 were \$23,797.
+Corporate had no revenues for the year ended December 31, 2020 and our Corporate operating expenses for the year ended December 31, 2020 were \$23,458.

-See Management's Discussion and Analysis of Financial Condition and Results of Operations and the 2019 Consolidated Financial Statements and Notes thereto contained in this Annual Report on Form 10-K for additional information on the expenses referred to above.
+See Management's Discussion and Analysis of Financial Condition and Results of Operations and the 2020 Consolidated Financial Statements and Notes thereto contained in this Form 10-K Annual Report for additional information on the expenses referred to above.
 For information relating to total assets by segment, revenues for the last two years by segment, and contribution by segment for the last two years, see Note 11 in the notes to consolidated financial statements.